garryrot/telekinesis/README.md

 This if free software.
 If you want to change this, redistribute it, or integrate it into your mod, you are free to whatever you like, as long as it is permitted by the  [Apache License](LICENSE)

 ## Changelog

+### 0.3.0

+- Fix AE support
+- Support vibrating for a certain duration
+- Actually link against the correct rust library, so the stutter fix from 0.2.0 is now correctly included
+- Reworked/Broke entire API

 ### 0.2.0